-Review: The AirTV 2 – A Better Broadcast TV DVR Than Tablo?
+Review: The AirTV 2 Broadcast TV DVR

 The AirTV 2 is a two-tuner broadcast TV tuner that connects to your home network by Wi-Fi or Ethernet.
 The addition of an external USB hard drive (not included) allows viewing of live TV or recorded shows on a website or on the Sling app for Roku, Fire TV, Android, iOS, and other platforms.
-The Air TV’s sister product, AirTV Anywhere has an internal 1TB drive.
+You can watch one show while recording another, or record two shows at the same time.

 AirTV works in conjunction with the Sling app, but you don’t need a paid Sling subscription to use it; you can sign in for free.
 Note that SLING TV L.L.C. and AirTV L.L.C. are wholly owned subsidiaries of DISH Network Corporation.